 Notable vintage cast aluminum brands include:

 Perhaps the most famous line of cast aluminum ware is Wagner's Magnalite.
 Although said to be cast from a "proprietary alloy", the name "Magnalite" likely refers to the combination of magnesium and aluminum.
 Magnalite evolved from Wagner Ware-branded aluminum ware which originally was cast from patterns nearly identical to its cast iron ware.
 With the inception of the Magnalite brand, the cookware line took on a more stylized design, including domed lids and mission-style handles.
-It has been written that Wagner Ware's success with Magnalite provided the wherewithal for it to purchase its largest competitor, Griswold.
+It has been written that Wagner Ware's success with Magnalite provided the wherewithal for its then parent company to purchase the Wagner brand's largest competitor, Griswold.
 The brand continues today under the stewardship of American Culinary Corp.

 Over the years, Magnalite design changed very little.
 At some point, Mission style lid handles were replaced by Bakelite knobs, and cast aluminum trivets by perforated stamped aluminum.
 A more plainly-styled "Country Collection" design with cherry wood handles and knobs was also produced under GHC ownership in the 1980s.